1066509/logistic_growth/README.md

 These plots can be found in the 'plot_data.R' file within this repository.
 The versions of the packages which I have used are listed in the 'package-versions.txt' file in the repository.
 <br>

-I then fitted a linear model to the data, to estimate the model parameters using a linear approximation.
+I then fitted a linear model to the data, to estimate the model's parameters using a linear approximation.

 ## Results